 McDermitt

-Long time residents liken their place to "a modern ghost town."
+Longtime residents compare McDermitt, Nevada, to "a modern ghost town."

 Located on U.S. 95, at the tip of the Silver State and very near the confluence of Nevada, Oregon and Idaho, this pleasant little town always has been an outpost.
 Born as a cavalry station during a time of turmoil between settlers and Native Americans, the town was named for Colonel McDermitt, the commander of the fort, who lost his life in a scuffle with the indigenous residents.

-Both the town and the nearby reservation bear McDermitt's name, and the place is an amalgam of both Indian culture and cowboy history.
-It is appropriate, then, that McDermitt's biggest annual events are the Indian Rodeo in June, and the Ranch Hand Rodeo, known as the Twin States Stampede, in July.
-The Twin States Stampede has been held annually for over 100 years.
-Making it the longest running rodeo in the state of Nevada.
-After the rodeo street events are held... sack races, egg races, tug of war, etc. Everyone can participate.
-Night time fun is the street dance held until early morning hours.
+Both the town and the adjacent reservation are named after McDermitt, reflecting a blend of Indigenous culture and Western heritage.
+Appropriately, two major annual events define the community: the Indian Rodeo in June and the Ranch Hand Rodeo, also known as the Twin States Stampede, in July.
+The Twin States Stampede, held annually for over a century, is the longest-running rodeo in Nevada.
+Following the rodeo, various street activities—such as sack races, egg races, and tug of war—are organized to encourage community participation.
+Evening festivities include a street dance that continues into the early morning hours.
 For Rodeo information call Darlene Albisu at 775-532-8240 or for general information call Sheree Tibbals at 775-623-2220.

 The rest of the time, though, McDermitt – which straddles the Nevada-Oregon border – enjoys a peaceful serenity punctuated by quiet events at the McDermitt Community Hall.
 And that’s the way the small population likes it.